cosmology-tech/cosmos-kit/packages/react/README.md

 ## Setup

-1. Install the Cosmodal package in your React project
+1. Install the package in your React project.

 ```sh
 npm install --save @cosmos-wallet/react